 Schedule

-Live sessions take place every (Day) from (Time) (Berlin time, CEST).
+Live sessions take place every Wednesday, from 6-8PM (Berlin time, CEST).

 Attendance